Accreditation Process - Independent Schools

 - Reviewed Financial Statement with Management Letter

-- If a Catholic school, a Diocesean Review of School Finances (Contact NEASC for form)
+- If a Catholic school, a Diocesan Review of School Finances (Contact NEASC for form)

-A. Current employee roster, including role and responsibilities, length of service and professional qualifications, date of most recent state mandated criminal background check
+A. Current employee roster, including roles and responsibilities for each, length of service, professional qualifications, and date of most recent state-mandated criminal background checks

 B. Faculty Handbook(s)